northstowekarate/northstowekarate.github.io/posts/2024/11/06/index.md

 ---
 layout: base.njk
 title: 2024-11-06 Lesson summary
 description: Only 4 weeks to the grading.
 We'll continue to focus more on the grading syllabus from now on.
-Tonight we practiced our basic techniques and the 9th kyu grading syllabus
+Tonight we practiced the 9th kyu grading syllabus
 date: 2024-11-06
 ---
 # 2024-11-06